cvijo641995/elasticsearch/README.md

 - Find nearest parking from given coordinates
 - How many parkings we have in 1km radius

+For implementing this project I was using Elasticsearch database, SpringBoot framework, IntelliJ IDEA and Java 11.

 ## How to run

 The first thing to do is to start Elasticsearch.
 For that you can use the `docker-compose` file in this project